SeattleTestbed/docs/Contributing/BuildInstructions.md

 ## Building and Running Unit Tests
 When making changes to the code (or build scripts!) you will want to ensure that the change does not have side effects or breaks functionality that had been working before.
-In order to ensure this, most components are ''testable'' and come with a set of ''unit tests'' (''Testable'' components have `tests` or `test` directory within their repository) .
+In order to ensure this, most components are *testable* and come with a set of *unit tests*.
+These components have a `tests` or `test` directory within their repository.

 The steps of the previous section intrinsically downloaded the required unit test files.
-You just need to run the build script again to create a ''testable'' build.
+You just need to run the build script again to create a testable build.
 Use the `-t` command line option to indicate you want the test files to be included.
 Again, specifying a target directory is optional!
 ```sh
 $ mkdir TEST_TARGET_DIR